GustavHansen99/project_mlops/reports/README.md

 >
 > Answer:

 For the deployment of our model we wrapped it into an application using FastAPI.
 First, we tried serving the application locally using uvicorn, which worked.
 Then, we containerised the application and tried to run the image locally, which also worked.
 As a last step, we deployed the application to the cloud using Cloud Run.
-You can access the application throught the following command: "curl -X POST -F "data=@<image/path>" https://brain-scan-eval-xm27t4qwiq-lz.a.run.app/infer/".
+You can access the application through the following command: "curl -X POST -F "data=@<image/path>" https://brain-scan-eval-xm27t4qwiq-lz.a.run.app/infer/".
 In the json response you get, the key "tumor" shows if the image you sent showcases a brain with a tumor (True) or not (False).

 ### Question 23